Dimwest/ncdc-data-pipeline/README.md

 - [ ] Unit, integration and end-to-end testing
 - [ ] Refactoring, better exception handling, corrupted or errored data handling
-- [ ] Find a way to execute the COPY TO directly from the Python container
 - [ ] Replacement of null values (e.g. -9999, -8888)